Rasalp1/canvas-lm/README.md

 - Assignment attachments
 - Module resources

+### Understanding Usage Limits

+**Free Tier (40 messages per 3 hours):**
+- Canvas LM shows your remaining messages at the top of the chat
+- The limit resets on a rolling 3-hour window
+- When you reach the limit, a countdown timer shows when you can send more messages
+- Perfect for regular studying and homework help

+**Premium Tier (Unlimited):**
+- No message limits - study as much as you need
+- Priority support
+- Upgrade anytime from Settings

+**Lecture Context Detection:**
+When viewing a Canvas lecture or module, Canvas LM automatically:
+- Detects the current lecture name, module, and week
+- Provides this context to the AI for more relevant answers
+- Shows the detected context in the chat interface

 ### Asking Questions

 **Tips for Great Questions:**
 - Be specific: "What topics are covered in Chapter 3?" is better than "What's in the readings?"
 - Reference documents: "According to the lecture notes, what is..."
 - Ask follow-ups: Canvas LM remembers conversation context
+- Use lecture context: Ask questions while viewing specific lectures for more targeted answers

 **Example Questions:**
 - "Summarize the main concepts from today's lecture"
 - "What does the textbook say about photosynthesis?"
 - "Give me practice problems similar to Assignment 2"
 - "Explain the difference between X and Y from the readings"
+- "What are the key takeaways from this week's module?"

 ### Managing Courses